Social Learning under Platform Influence: Consensus and Persistent Disagreement: Theoretical Analysis

 For the rest of the section we assume that the initial opinions have different signs, i.e., $x_{1}(0)x_{2}(0) < 0$.
 As mentioned above this is the interesting case in our model as if the signs are the same the equilibrium would be a consensus equilibrium.

 In the two-agent system we can define \textit{polarization} at time $t$ by $|x_2(t)-x_1(t)|$, and \textit{imbalance} at time $t$ by $|x_1(t)+x_2(t)|$.
 Let $\mu^* = b/(2a+b)$ and $p^* = 2\mu^* = 2b/(2a+b)$.
 As described in the proof of Theorem \ref{thm:equal-a-init-char}, the persistent disagreement equilibria are $\left( \mu^*, - \mu^* \right)$ and $\left( -\mu^*, \mu^* \right)$, and the polarization in these equilibria is $p^*$.
-Intuitively, initial opinions satisfying condition C1 have low initial polarization.
+Intuitively, initial opinions satisfying condition C1 have low initial polarization when compared to the imbalance.
 In particular, the initial polarization is lower than the persistent disagreement equilibrium polarization, i.e., $|x_1(0)-x_2(0)| < p^* = 2b/(2a+b)$.
-This insight extends to the general stochastic block model with two blocks when the network is large and dense enough: \textit{low-polarization initial opinions are more likely to lead to persistent disagreement}.
-Initial opinions satisfying condition C2 have high polarization but are ``balanced'' (imbalance is small relative to polarization).
+Initial opinions satisfying condition C2 have high polarization but are ``balanced'' (imbalance is small relative to initial polarization).
 When the average opinion of the left and right agents is close to the neutral opinion of $0$, the imbalance measure is small, and when their average opinion is far from $0$, say, left-leaning with $x_1$ slightly negative and $x_2$ positive and large, the imbalance measure is high.
 Both the green and blue regions are symmetric with respect to the axis $x_1(0)=-x_2(0)$, where opinions are perfectly balanced.
 In particular, when opinions are perfectly balanced, i.e., $x_1(0) = -x^*$ and $x_2(0) = x^*$ for some $x^*$, we always have a persistent disagreement equilibrium.
-We show in Theorem \ref{Thm:Main} that this insight also further generalizes to the stochastic block model with two blocks for large and dense networks when all the left agents have an initial opinion $x_L$ and all the right agents have an initial opinion $x_{R}$ : \textit{low initial imbalance leads to persistent disagreement, and high initial imbalance leads to consensus}.
+Overall, low-polarization initial opinions, and high-polarization initial opinions that are ``balanced'' lead to persistent disagreement.
+We show in Theorem \ref{Thm:Main} that this insight also further generalizes to the stochastic block model with two blocks for large and dense networks.

 For a fixed influence parameter $a$ and initial opinions, we now describe the effect of the platform's influence on the limiting opinions.
 When the platform's influence is weak ($b$ is small), the polarization in the persistent disagreement equilibria $(\pm \mu^*, \mp \mu^*)$ is close to $0$ because $\mu^* = b/(2a+b)$ is small, so the difference between the agents' opinions is small conditional on persistent disagreement.
 In addition, the consensus equilibria are likely under a weak platform for a wide range of initial opinions that are not too polarized.
 When the platform's influence is strong ($b$ is large), the polarization in the persistent disagreement equilibria $(\pm \mu^*, \mp \mu^*)$ is large because $\mu^* = b/(2a+b)$ can be large, so the difference between the agents' opinions is large conditional on persistent disagreement.
 In addition, persistent disagreement equilibria are likely under a strong platform for a wide range of initial opinions that are not too imbalanced.